Esham: Psychopathic Records (2002–2005)

-In 2002, Esham signed to Psychopathic Records, releasing the compilation Acid Rain.
+In 2002, Esham signed with Psychopathic Records, releasing the compilation Acid Rain.
 It was announced that Esham would be moving away from the horror themes of his previous efforts.
 On November 18, 2003, Esham released his ninth studio album, Repentance.
 It peaked at No. 9 on the Top Heatseekers chart, No. 10 on the Top Independent Albums chart, and No. 71 on the Top R&B/Hip-Hop Albums chart.
 Jason Birchmeier wrote that "Repentance is a small step forward for Esham.
 He seems very confident here, comfortable with himself as an artist [...] when he pulls everything together [...] he makes some of the best music of his long, fruitful, yet largely unacknowledged career."

-In 2005 Esham joined forces with Insane Clown Posse and Lavel to release the Soopa Villainz album, Furious.
+In 2005 Esham joined forces with Insane Clown Posse and Lavel to release the Soopa Villainz album Furious.

-His follow-up album on Psychopathic A-1 Yola, saw Esham achieving his highest consecutive level of charting success, as it peaked at 176 on the Billboard 200, his highest selling album on that chart to date, as well as peaking at No. 6 on Top Heatseekers, No. 12 on the Independent Albums chart, No. 23 on the Top Rap Albums chart, and No. 48 on the Top R&B chart.
+His follow-up album on Psychopathic A-1 Yola, saw Esham achieving his highest consecutive level of charting success, as it peaked at 176 on the Billboard 200, his highest-selling album on that chart to date, as well as peaking at No. 6 on Top Heatseekers, No. 12 on the Independent Albums chart, No. 23 on the Top Rap Albums chart, and No. 48 on the Top R&B chart.
 Allrovi wrote, "During the course of A-1 YOLA, Esham takes the form of street hustler, kingpin, vampire, and all sorts of underworld characters, injecting his undiluted personality into each three-to-four-minute sketch.
 His sonic backdrop remains raw but fresh, drawing an impressive amount of energy out of sparse beats."

 Following this release, Esham left Psychopathic in 2005 to relaunch Reel Life/Gothom.